Ingress

 Ingress DNS

-We also provide a DNS name which will always point to your nginx ingress controllers IP.
+We also provide a DNS name which will always point to your HAProxy ingress controller's IP.
 You can use it to point your own domain hostnames to nine Managed GKE.
 It can be found at the same place as your wildcard apps domain in the Ingress info on runway.

 To use it just create a CNAME record in your own domain and point it to our provided ingress DNS.